-Use Code: Jun15 at checkout b>
+Use Code: Aug20ex at checkout.

 The Glory of Wooden Cremation Urns

 Wood is ancient.
 It existed even during the time of the dinosaurs.
 Did you know that wood is one of the longest standing building materials in existence?
 There’s evidence that homes built over 10,000 years ago used timber as a wood source for construction materials.
 Today, wood continues to be used for building and so much more.
 It is used in cars, for stereo speakers, eye glasses, clocks and fine furniture of all kinds.
 With its longevity, show of strength and elegance, there's no question why wood is a popular choice for cremation urns.